2014 NRL season: Finals series

 For the third year the NRL uses the finals system previously implemented by the ARL competition from the 1990s (also used as the AFL finals system) to decide the grand finalists from the top eight finishing teams.
 All but two teams retained a top-eight position to feature in this season's finals series.
 The Brisbane Broncos made a return after finishing 12th in 2013, whilst the Penrith Panthers made their first finals appearance since 2010 and only the second time since 2004.
+By failing to qualify, the Canberra Raiders missed the finals in consecutive seasons for the first time since 1986.

 By the time of the 2014 NRL Grand final list-determining preliminary finals, the top four finishing teams remained except for the 2nd-placed Sea Eagles, who'd been replaced by the 7th-placed Bulldogs.

 † Match decided in golden point extra time.